Prepared for Autreat

 There are no philosophical issues here.
 If you are gluten intolerant, malnutrition and autoimmune disorders will consume your life.
 The diet is not optional in that case.

 I do not have any statements to make about the diet for people who definitely do not need it, except that celiac disease is underdiagnosed in this country.
 Some people have it without knowing about it.
 It seems to be true, according to my research, that celiac disease, type II diabetes, and autism tend to occur in the same general population.
-So in my opinion, it’s a good idea to entertain at least the possibility of having inherited those tendencies together.
+So in my opinion, its a good idea to entertain at least the possibility of having inherited those tendencies together.

 The preliminary tests for celiac are for IgA levels in the blood.
 This is not the same type of reaction that is tested when allergies are suspected.
 Those tests are for IgG.